MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-map-tips-and-tricks.md

 If you have access to the dataset that is being used to create the map visualization, there are a few things you can do to increase the likelihood of correct geo-coding.

-**1. Categorize geographic fields in Power BI Desktop**
+### 1. Categorize geographic fields in Power BI Desktop

 In Power BI Desktop, you can ensure fields are correctly geo-coded by setting the *Data Category* on the data fields.
 In Data view, select the desired column.
 From the ribbon, select the **Column tools** tab and then set the **Data Category** to **Address**, **City**, **Continent**, **Country**, **County**, **Postal Code**, **State**, or **Province**.

   :::image type="content" source="./media/power-bi-map-tips-and-tricks/power-bi-data-category.png" alt-text="Screenshot of data category.":::

 These data categories help Bing correctly encode the data.
 To learn more, see [Data categorization in Power BI Desktop](../transform-model/desktop-data-categorization.md).
-If you are live connecting to SQL Server Analysis Services, you will need to set the data categorization outside of Power BI using [SQL Server Data Tools (SSDT)](/sql/ssdt/download-sql-server-data-tools-ssdt).
+If you are live connecting to SQL Server Analysis Services, you need to set the data categorization outside of Power BI using [SQL Server Data Tools (SSDT)](/sql/ssdt/download-sql-server-data-tools-ssdt).

-**2. Use more than one location column**
+### 2. Use more than one location column

  Sometimes, even setting the data categories for mapping isn't enough for Bing to correctly guess your intent.
 Some designations are ambiguous because the location exists in multiple countries or regions.
 For example, there's a ***Southampton*** in England, Pennsylvania, and New York.

 Power BI uses Bing's [unstructured URL template service](/bingmaps/rest-services/locations/find-a-location-by-address) to get the latitude and longitude coordinates based on a set of address values for any country.
 If your data doesn't contain enough location data, add those columns and categorize them appropriately.

  For example, if you only have a City column, Bing may have a hard time geo-coding.
 Add other geo columns to make the location unambiguous.
 Sometimes all it takes is adding one more location column to the dataset - in this case state/province.
-And don't forget to categorize it properly, see #1 above.
+And don't forget to categorize it properly, see [Tip 1](#1-categorize-geographic-fields-in-power-bi-desktop).

 Make sure each field only has a single location category.
 For example, your City location field should be **Southampton**, not **Southampton, New York**.
 And Address location fields should be **1 Microsoft Way** and not **1 Microsoft Way, Redmond, WA**.

-**3. Use specific Latitude and Longitude**
+### 3. Use specific Latitude and Longitude

 Add latitude and longitude values to your dataset.
-This removes any ambiguity and returns results more quickly.
+This data removes any ambiguity and returns results more quickly.
 Latitude and Longitude fields must be in *Decimal Number* format, which you can set in the data model.

 > [!NOTE]
 > This video might use earlier versions of Power BI Desktop or the Power BI service.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ajTPGNpthcg" frameborder="0" allowfullscreen></iframe>

-**4. Use Place category for columns with full location information**
+### 4. Use Place category for columns with full location information

 While we encourage you to use geo-hierarchies in your maps, if you must use a single location column with full geographical information, you can set the data categorization to **Place**.
-For example, if the data in your column is full addresses, such as 1 Microsoft Way, Redmond Washington 98052, this generalized data category will work best with Bing.
+For example, if the data in your column is full addresses, such as 1 Microsoft Way, Redmond Washington 98052, this generalized data category works best with Bing.

 ## In Power BI: tips to get better results when using map visualizations

 **1. Use latitude and longitude fields (if they exist)**

 In Power BI, if the dataset you are using has fields for longitude and latitude--use them!
 Power BI has special buckets to help make the map data unambiguous.
 Just drag the field that contains your latitude data into the **Visualizations > Latitude** area.
 And do the same for your longitude data.
-When you do this, you also need to fill the *Location* field when creating your visualizations.
+When you add this data, you also need to fill the *Location* field when creating your visualizations.
 Otherwise, the data is aggregated by default, so for example, the latitude and longitude would be paired at the state level, not the city level.

 ![Screenshot of latitude and longitude.](./media/power-bi-map-tips-and-tricks/power-bi-latitude.png)

 ## Use geo-hierarchies so you can drill down to different "levels" of location
 When your dataset already has different levels of location data, you and your colleagues can use Power BI to create *geo-hierarchies*.
 To do this, drag more than one field into the **Location** bucket.
 Used together in this way, the fields become a geo-hierarchy.
-In the example below we have added geo fields for: Country/Region, State, and City.
-In Power BI you and your colleagues can drill up and down using this geo-hierarchy.
+In the following example, we have added geo fields for: Country/Region, State, and City.
+In Power BI, you and your colleagues can drill up and down using this geo-hierarchy.

   :::image type="content" source="./media/power-bi-map-tips-and-tricks/power-bi-hierarchy.png" alt-text="Screenshot of location field.":::